254Co/BrokerSync/BrokerSync/oms/about.md

 - Stores all trade data for compliance and auditing purposes.

 ### 7. Risk Management Integration
-- Although the Compliance and Risk Management modules were removed, the OMS should still include basic risk checks (e.g., margin requirements) before order placement.
 - Ensures that the orders placed by brokers do not exceed the client’s available resources or breach internal risk controls.

 ### 8. Market Data Integration